thrended/Xenote/README.md

 Improved performance on android AVDs, more testing needed here

 Fixed a typo where a reminder became expired after ~5.5 min instead of ~55.5 min of lateness

-Probably final update for the weekend barring hotfixes

 **_TODO:_**
 **iron out bugs and stuff**